A multiscale and multicriteria Generative Adversarial Network to synthesize 1-dimensional turbulent fields

 Our model is based on the GAN approach first proposed by Goodfellow et al.~\cite{Goodfellow2014}.
 However, several modifications have been done to introduce the physics of turbulence into the model.
 First, the generator model $\mathcal{G}$ follows a fully-convolutional U-Net structure which, similarly to the Kolmogorov-Obukhov theory of turbulence, is based on multiresolution analysis.
 Second, several multiscale criteria are used during training, each one with an assigned discriminator network.
 Thus, in order to recover respectively the energy distribution, energy cascade and intermittency of turbulence, three discriminators, $\mathcal{D}_{S_2}$, $\mathcal{D}_{\mathcal{S}}$ and $\mathcal{D}_{\mathcal{F}}$, compare the $\log(S_2(l))$, $\mathcal{S}(l)$ and $\log(\mathcal{F}/3)$ of the generated field and Modane.
 These three criteria are also helpful for recovering the three domains of scales of turbulence.
-Finally a discriminator, $\mathcal{D}_{\textrm{ {scale-invariance}}}$, compares segments of different sizes of the generated field $u(x)$ and Modane $v(x)$.
-This criterion searches for exploiting the potentialities of GAN to reproduce the PDFs of Modane data at several scales.
-It is devoted to reproduce the scale-invariance of turbulence and to impose different statistical dynamics on $u(x)$ at different scales.
+Finally, a discriminator, $\mathcal{D}_{\textrm{ {scale-invariance}}}$, compares segments of different sizes of the generated field $u(x)$ and Modane $v(x)$.
+This criterion exploits the potentialities of GAN to reproduce the PDF of Modane data on segments of different sizes.
+It is devoted to impose turbulent statistical dynamics on $u(x)$ at different scales, that is, turbulent dynamics on the full process containing several integral scales, but also on small segments up to sizes of the order of $L$.
 Figure~\ref{fig:model} illustrates this multiscale and multicriteria physics based Generative Adversarial Network approach.